 This is a program that provides funding to community colleges for need-based tuition assistance.
 These awards are intended to help applicants complete continuing education certificate training programs for in-demand occupations.
 Eligibility for this program is based on financial need.

-This is a state-funded program for high school graduates that are starting college full-time.
+This is a state-funded program for high school graduates who are starting college full-time.
 Adult learners starting college at least part-time may also qualify.
 Applicants must have applied for all other available aid and plan to earn a credential for a high-demand job.

 If you’ve taken out student loans to attend a school in Iowa, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.